google/gemma.cpp/DEVELOPERS.md

 on a single token and mutates the Activations and the KVCache through the neural network computation.

-Note that an experimental backward pass is available in backprop/, which may be useful for fine tuning.

 ### For low level operations, defining new architectures, call `ops.h` functions directly

 You use `ops.h` if you're writing other NN architectures or modifying the